Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Methods: Simulating mock catalogues

 \subsection{Pipeline overview}

 The overall workflow of our pipeline is presented in Fig.~\ref{fig:simulation_pipeline}.
-Our simulation-based approach offers an approximate, but rapid technique for exploring the impact of different analysis choices on the precision of cosmological constraints that can be achieved with \textit{Euclid}.
+Our simulation-based approach offers an approximate, but relatively rapid technique for exploring the impact of different analysis choices on the precision of cosmological constraints that can be achieved with \textit{Euclid}.
 While a full $N$-body simulation to create a catalogue would provide the most complete astrophysical information, it is extremely computationally costly to generate and would typically yield only a few realisations.
 Correspondingly, introducing or removing any additional astrophysical or observational features in the simulation to test their impact on observables and cosmological measurements would be complex and inefficient.

-As discussed in Sect.~\ref{sec:motivations}, previous studies on the choice of 3$\times$2pt tomography have typically focused only on exploring a predefined signal, without generating a mock observation on the sky.
+As discussed in Sect.~\ref{sec:motivations}, previous studies on the choice of 3$\times$2pt tomography have typically focussed only on exploring a pre-defined signal, without generating a mock observation on the sky.
 Our method offers an alternative to such approaches.
-Since we replicate a real analysis by measuring the 3$\times$2pt signal from the simulated data, this equips us with a unique capability to introduce complex observational and astrophysical effects at the catalogue level, and rapidly explore their effects on measurements of cosmological parameters.
+Since we are replicating a real analysis by measuring the 3$\times$2pt signal from the simulated data, we have a unique capability to introduce complex observational and astrophysical effects at the catalogue level, and rapidly explore their effects on measurements of cosmological parameters.
 We note that by using the map-based simulation approach, we can practically generate and work with many realisations of the Universe to further improve the statistical power of the analysis.
+To demonstrate our method, we focussed on two sources of uncertainty: photo-z errors and shape noise.
+We discuss them in the following sections and emphasise that a comprehensive suite of systematics can be explored in a follow-up investigation(s).